 Panasonic GH5 versus Canon 5D Mark IV

-The Panasonic Lumix DC-GH5 and the Canon EOS 5D Mark IV are two digital cameras that were revealed to the public, respectively, in January 2017 and August 2016.
+The Panasonic Lumix DC-GH5 and the Canon EOS 5D Mark IV are two digital cameras that were announced, respectively, in January 2017 and August 2016.
 The GH5 is a mirrorless interchangeable lens camera, while the 5D Mark IV is a DSLR.
 The cameras are based on a Four Thirds (GH5) and a full frame sensor.
 The Panasonic has a resolution of 20.2 megapixel, whereas the Canon provides 30.1 MP.

-The side-by-side display below illustrates the physical size and weight of the Panasonic GH5 and the Canon 5D Mark IV.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GH5 – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Panasonic GH5 and the Canon 5D Mark IV is provided in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the GH5 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark IV is notably larger (29 percent) than the Panasonic GH5.
 Moreover, the 5D Mark IV is markedly heavier (23 percent) than the GH5.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.